kubernetes/website/docs/user-guide/federation/federated-services.md

 This guide explains how to use Kubernetes Federated Services to deploy a common Service across multiple Kubernetes clusters.
-This makes it easy to achieve cross-cluster service discovery and availibility zone fault tolerance for your Kubernetes applications.
+This makes it easy to achieve cross-cluster service discovery and availability zone fault tolerance for your Kubernetes applications.